-- 1. Penalties: Any person, firm, company or corporation who violates, disobeys, omits, neglects, or refuses to comply with or who resists the enforcement of any provisions of this Ordinance shall be subject to a forfeiture as listed in the Penalty Section of Title 1, Chapter 2 of the County Code of Ordinances.
-Each day of violation shall constitute a separate offense. - 2.
-Enforcement by Citation: Except as modified by this Ordinance, the County elects to use the citation method of enforcement under Title 1, Chapter 2 of the County Code of Ordinances.
-This Section does not preclude the County or any authorized officer from proceeding under other ordinance or law, or by any other enforcement method to enforce any Ordinance regulation or order. - 3.
-Compliance with the provisions of this Ordinance may also be enforced by injunctional order at the suit of the County.
+- (a) Penalties: Any person, firm, company or corporation who violates, disobeys, omits, neglects, or refuses to comply with or who resists the enforcement of any provisions of this Ordinance shall be subject to a forfeiture as listed in the Section 1.12 of the County Code of Ordinances.
+Each day of violation shall constitute a separate offense. - (b) Enforcement by Citation: Except as modified by this Ordinance, the County elects to use the citation method of enforcement under Section 1.12 of the County Code of Ordinances.
+This Section does not preclude the County or any authorized officer from proceeding under other ordinance or law, or by any other enforcement method to enforce any Ordinance regulation or order.

+(c) Compliance with the provisions of this Ordinance may also be enforced by injunctional order at the suit of the County.
 It shall not be necessary to prosecute for fine or imprisonment before resorting to injunctional proceedings.

-D. Violations of permits issued under this chapter:
+(4) Violations of permits issued under this chapter.

-1. Violation of a permit or other approval issued under this chapter, or any condition or approved plan associated with such permit or other approval, shall be deemed a violation of this chapter, and shall constitute grounds for revocation of the permit, as well as fines and forfeitures and any other available remedies.
-A permit or other approval may be revoked only by action of the body that initially granted the permit or other approval, following procedures required for its initial issuance to the extent practical.
-The decision of the appropriate body shall be furnished to the permit holder in writing, stating the

-- reasons therefore.
-Beginning construction without a permit will result in a double fee being charged. - 2.
-A permit or other approval issued in violation of this chapter, other chapters of the Columbia County Code of Ordinances, the Wisconsin Administrative Code, or Wisconsin Statutes gives the permit holder no vested right to continue the activity authorized by the permit, and the permit is considered voidable.
+- (a) Violation of a permit or other approval issued under this chapter, or any condition or approved plan associated with such permit or other approval, shall be deemed a violation of this chapter, and shall constitute grounds for revocation of the permit, as well as fines and forfeitures and any other available remedies.
+Beginning construction without a permit will result in a double fee being charged. - (b) A permit or other approval issued in violation of this chapter, other chapters of the Columbia County Code of Ordinances, the Wisconsin Administrative Code, or Wisconsin Statutes gives the permit holder no vested right to continue the activity authorized by the permit, and the permit is considered voidable.